valekar/blockydoc/src/pages/blog/2020-08-09-smart-contract-development-with-truffle.md

 ### Example Project

-PS : Gas cost for now is 0.04 ether
+PS : Gas cost for deploying is approximately 0.04 ether